noi-techpark/infrastructure-v2/docs/componenets/fastline-route.md

 For the sake of semplicity, we implemented a single websocket which broadcasts all data in sent to a specific RabbitMQ's Queue (`fastline-q`) to any subscribed client using [Camel Jetty Websocket Component](https://camel.apache.org/components/3.20.x/websocket-component.html).

 In the future the system will expose multiple websocket, one for each provider, and route the fastline message using a complementary [Router Route](router-route.md).

+We suggest [Firecamp](https://chrome.google.com/webstore/detail/firecamp-a-multi-protocol/eajaahbjpnhghjcdaclbkeamlkepinbl) Chrome Extension to subscribe to the websocket and verify that real-time messages are correctly delivered.